Trolltunga

-Trolltunga ("the troll tongue") is a rock formation situated about 1100 m above sea level in Ullensvang Municipality in Vestland county, Norway.
+Trolltunga (lit. 'the troll tongue') is a rock formation situated at an elevaton of 1126 m above sea level in Ullensvang Municipality in Vestland county, Norway.
 The cliff juts horizontally out from the mountain, about 700 m above the north side of the lake Ringedalsvatnet.

 Popularity of the hike to Trolltunga and rock formation itself has exploded in recent years.
 The increased popularity has turned Trolltunga into a national icon and a major tourist attraction for the region.
 Until 2010, fewer than 800 people hiked to Trolltunga each year.
-In 2016 more than 80,000 people hiked the 27 km round-trip from the village of Skjeggedal, making it one of Norway's most popular hikes.
+In 2016, more than an estimated 80,000 people hiked the 27 km round-trip from the village of Skjeggedal, making it one of Norway's most popular hikes.

 This is a very challenging hike, at least 10 hours on rough terrain.
 There are no shelters on the hike route and no places to buy supplies.
 However, there is a plan to build a lodge roughly halfway where hikers can rest.
 There are two emergency cabins along the trail.